The most common complaint I hear from those wanting to start a garden is their inability to stay organized enough to grow a successful garden.

 Different Methods of Organization

 When I started planning my first garden, I used free printables online but none of them gave me exactly what I needed.
-I also used a fancy Moleskin planner, which I really liked, but it ran out of layout grid space and had useless pages.
-(Why do I need an entire section for pots and tools?)
+I also used a fancy Moleskine garden journal, which I really liked, but it ran out of layout grid space and had pages I didn’t use.

 I also wanted a planner I could take out in the garden with me.
-I took my pretty Moleskin planner out in the garden, but I always worried about ruining it.
+I took my pretty Moleskine planner out in the garden, but I always worried about ruining it.

-This year, I had an impulsive thought: I’d create my own!
+Then one year, I had an impulsive thought: I’d create my own!
+So I set to work and my very first planner was born.

 The Garden Organizer I’ve Always Wanted

-It gives me space to dream, ample room for planning my garden layout, and a place to plan what I need to buy and when I need to plant what.
+The Simple Garden Planner gives me space to dream, room for planning my garden layout, a place to plan what I need to buy and when I need to plant what, and more.
 In addition, I like to keep track of my harvest and how much I’m able to can and freeze.
 This is very helpful in deciding what and how much to plant next year.
-I also included a fall recap chart where I’ll be able to note how each crop did and what I need to do different next year.
-This will make next season’s planning that much easier!
+I also included a fall recap chart where at the end of the season I note how each crop did and what I need to do different next year.
+That makes next season’s planning that much easier!

-If you purchase the Simple Garden Planner, I’ll immediately send you a downloadable .pdf of the planner so you can get started planning right away until your planner arrives.
-I will ship it within 1-2 days.
+With your purchase of the spiral-bound version, you’ll immediately receive a downloadable .pdf of the planner so you can get started planning right away until your planner arrives.

 But if you just want a printable version, I’ve made that available, too, here.